 Master Gardeners serve as docents in the demonstration gardens.

-Two to three MG’s man the busy "Ask the Master Gardener" table where questions are answered, material is distributed and references are given about local clubs and classes of interest.
+Two to three MG’s attend the busy "Ask the Master Gardener" table where questions are answered, material is distributed, and references are given about local clubs and classes of interest.

 After the Sale

 All cash and checks are totaled and organized for deposit as soon as possible.

 Members stay after the sale to clean up and sweep/mop the floor area.

 Left over plants may be distributed to organizations or gardens worked by MG members or put into the holding beds to use next year.

 Signs or other reusable items are returned to the shed.
 Tear down is usually completed at the end of the sale.

 The MU Extension assists by posting the plant sale information on their website and Facebook page.
 The information is also posted on the MG website and Facebook page.
 Flyers are emailed to organizations also.